-Ensure the AL is aware of projects related to the
+- Ensure the AL is aware of projects related to the Student Experience.

-staff development opportunities at Brookes may be found on the OCSLD web site.
+Further information about staff development opportunities at Brookes may be found on the OCSLD website.

 All ALs are eligible to potentially claim for up to two hours at the basic rate (see section 5.2) for agreed relevant training/developmental activity.
 The exact nature of this activity will be determined locally between the AL and their line manager and is available annually.